shashiranjan001/sample-controller/docs/assignments/test-network/assignment.md

 ip netns exec my-overlay ip neighbor add 10.0.10.11 lladdr $mac_address_of_c2 dev vxlan1
 ```

 ii.
 The above command alone doesn't work because we haven't yet told the Bridge interface yet how to act when it encounters the unknown MAC address.
-We also need to teach the bridge interface to add a VxLan header when it encounters a destination MAC address that matches the MAC address of c2 (running in a different host).
+We also need to teach the bridge interface about the IP address of the destination VxLan tunnel endpoint when it encounters a destination MAC address that matches the MAC address of c2 (running in a different host).

 ```sh
 ip netns exec my-overlay bridge fdb add $mac_address_of_c2 dev vxlan1 self dst $ip_address_of_host_running_c2 vni 42 port 4789